 For purposes of the statement of cash flows, AWLA considers all cash and unrestricted highly liquid investments with an initial maturity of three months or less to be cash equivalents.
 It is AWLA's policy not to classify certificates of deposit as cash and cash equivalents.
 FDIC insurance on interest-bearing accounts is \$250,000 per depositor, per insured bank.
 At year-end and throughout the year, AWLA's cash balances may exceed federally insured limits.
 Cash and cash equivalents are maintained at high-quality financial institutions.
-At June 30, 2021, the cash balance did not exceed federally insured limits.
 At June 30, 2022, the cash balance exceeded federally insured limits by \$87,380.
+At June 30, 2023, the cash balance exceeded federally insured limits by \$7,871.
 AWLA has not experienced any losses on its cash equivalents and management does not believe this will result in any significant credit risk.